pawmot/dockerize-spring-boot/README.md

 The `tag` property is optional - omitting will result in an image with tag `latest`

-_NB_: The above `build.gradle` file is not complete, only relevant parts shown.
+_NB_: The above `build.gradle` file is not complete, only relevant parts are shown.

 ### Dockerfile